Fr75s/bigscraperqt/README.md

 If you want more information, head to [the website](https://fr75s.github.io/bigscraperqt/).
 This README will mainly serve as information regarding the development of bigscraper-qt.

+Need help?
+For quick support, [Visit the Discord Server.](https://discord.gg/DUAFMgrhAY).
+If it is a severe enough problem, you may put it into the [issue tracker.](https://github.com/Fr75s/bigscraperqt/issues)

 ## Running from Source

 Ensure you have the following dependencies installed: